Pictet Group: History

-In 2014, Pictet changed its legal structure from a simple partnership to become a corporate partnership (société en commandite par actions), which acts as a holding company for its global business.
+In 2014, Pictet changed its legal structure from a simple partnership to a corporate partnership (société en commandite par actions), which acts as a holding company for its global business.
 Pictet did not publish its annual results during its 209 years as a simple partnership, then published annual results for the first time upon becoming a corporate partnership.
-This enabled the company to manage its businesses in an international environment, and also allows the eight partners who are owner-managers of Pictet to preserve the rules of succession, which have remained unchanged for more than 200 years.
-Under those rules, ownership cannot be passed down to partners’ children: it is a temporary status which ends once a partner has retired.
+This enabled the company to manage its businesses in an international environment, and also allowed the seven partners who are owner-managers of Pictet to preserve the rules of succession, which have remained unchanged for more than 200 years.
+Under those rules, ownership cannot be passed down to partners’ children: it is a temporary status that ends once a partner has retired.
 Partners hand over ownership of Pictet in batches every five to 10 years so that there are always partners from three generations connected to the family, to avoid problems that can arise with generational change.
-To date, there have been only 45 partners.
+To date, there have been only 47 partners.

-Pictet operates by assigning business activities and key functions like human resources, risk control and legal affairs to different partners.
+Pictet operates by assigning business activities and key functions like human resources, risk control, and legal affairs to different partners.
 Small committees supervise the various corporate activities so that no single partner is solely responsible for an entire area.
-Pictet Group’s senior partner, who is the most senior partner at the time of appointment, has oversight for areas concerning central corporate functions, such as HR, auditing, risk and compliance.
-As primus inter pares, he chairs the partners meetings and represents Pictet inside and outside the bank.
+Pictet Group’s senior partner, who is the most senior partner at the time of appointment, has oversight for areas concerning central corporate functions, such as HR, auditing, risk, and compliance.
+As primus inter pares, he chairs the partners' meetings and represents Pictet inside and outside the bank.